 - Permanent ID Verification (PDF)

 - Application locations - Licenses may be purchased at the Treasurer’s Office or 11 additional convenient locations throughout the county.

 Fees (Cash or Check made payable to Centre County Treasurer)

 |Animal Type||Regular Fee||Senior (65 or Older) or Person with Disability Fee|

 |Lifetime unproductive males / females||$31.50||$21.50|

-Lifetime licenses are only available through Treasurer’s Office.
-To obtain a lifetime licenses your dog must be microchipped.
-You will receive a Permanent Identification Verification Form and application from your veterinarian or kennel when the dog is microchipped.
-If you choose to have your dog tattooed you must first contact the Treasurer’s office to receive paperwork.
-For additional information, call the Centre County Treasurer’s Office at (814) 355-6810.
+Lifetime licenses are only available through the Treasurer’s Office.
+To obtain a lifetime license, your dog must be microchipped, and you must submit with your application a Permanent Identification Verification (PIV) form completed and signed by your veterinarian or kennel.
+You should receive this form when the dog is microchipped.
+For dogs that are already microchipped, a veterinarian can scan the microchip to complete the PIV form.
+(Veterinarians in the area very familiar with this process.)
+The lifetime license application cannot be processed without a PIV form.
+If you choose to have your dog tattooed, you must first contact the Treasurer’s office to receive paperwork.
+For additional information, call the Centre County Treasurer’s office at (814) 355-6810.

 Discounted dog licenses are available to people with a disability as defined by Section 102 of the Pennsylvania Dog Law: "Person with a disability"